Vega is a bright bluish star on May evenings

-Although Vega is considered a late spring or summer star, it’s actually so far north on the sky’s dome that you can find it at some time during the night, nearly every night of the year.
+Although Vega is considered a late spring or summer star, it’s actually so far north on the sky’s dome that – from mid-latitudes in the Northern Hemisphere – you can find it at some time during the night, nearly every night of the year.

-Bottom line: It’s easy to identify the star Vega in the constellation Lyra at this time of year.
-Just look northeast in the evening for a bright, bluish star above the northeastern horizon.
+Bottom line: If you’re in the Northern Hemisphere, Vega is easy to identify in its constellation Lyra at this time of year.
+Just look northeast in the evening hours for a bright, bluish star above the northeastern horizon.